abe-winter/ttlset/README.md

 simple summary is maybe:
 - valLock + timeLock each protect access to a datastructure
 - keyMutexes protects the two-phase commit i.e. a specific key that exists in both datastructures

+Inability to time out locks and backpressure clients is a problem.